 Can breastfeeding help reduce my risk of breast cancer?

-Many studies have stated that breastfeeding can reduce the risk of breast cancer, but in most cases the benefit is relative to how long you breastfeed.
-So, the longer you breastfeed, the more the risk is reduced.
+Yes!
+Many studies have shown that breastfeeding lowers your risk of developing breast cancer.
+And, the longer you breastfeed in your lifetime, the more the risk is reduced.

 Can I still get a mammogram while breastfeeding?

 Yes, it’s possible to get a mammogram while breastfeeding.
 Just be sure to talk with your healthcare provider.
 Because breast tissue is very dense during lactation, a mammogram may not be the preferred diagnostic tool; they may recommend you get an ultrasound or MRI.
 Just make sure you empty your breasts completely just before your appointment to help make the results more clear.